 Students that are pregnant are expected to satisfy all the requirements of their specific program.
 In the event the student cannot complete the requisite classroom, laboratory, or clinical activities the student will be counseled by the Program Director regarding options.

 12.6 Smoking

-The Robert G. Mason Health Sciences Building is tobacco free.
+The Robert G. Mason Health Sciences Building and the Rena Butler Health Sciences Annex Building are smoke tobacco-free campuses.

 12.7 Inclement Weather